Berkeley-TAFLab/BoatControls/README.md

 Finished initial layout of UI.
 Split UI into a few QML components so they can be developed independently.
 Still need To add a Controlbar and a table to view data but there is a map which is kind of cool

+## 7/22/24
+Added UART support and ID support.
+From some basic testing it seems that adding rows to the table is actually a really expensive operation.
+Whoever touches this next, keep that in mind.
+Error handling needed for malformed data.
+Still need to add map functionality and the controlbar